yassmin-ac/USDA-Agricultural-Analysis/README.md

 #### California's Insight

-*Milk's strongest year was 2014, with production approximately one billion dollars higher than in 2022.
+*Milk's strongest year was 2014, with production approximately one billion dollars higher than in 2022.*

-Cheese peaked in 2018, but the decline in 2022 is not significantly different from previous years.
+*Cheese production peaked in 2018, and the decline in 2022 is not significant.*

-Yogurt peaked in 2009, and 2022 is not one of its top-performing years.
+*Yogurt peaked in 2009, and 2022 is not one of its top-performing years.
 The 13-year gap between its best year and the most recent performance warrants further attention.*

 - Wisconsin